When Harmonicas Are the Best Medicine

 There’s no research on the healing powers of harmonica, so why are hospitals across the country forming harmonica bands?
-And why has the COPD Foundation helped 25 treatment centers offer weekly classes as part of its new Harmonicas for Health initiative?
+And why has the COPD Foundation helped 25 treatment centers offer weekly classes as part of its Harmonicas for Health initiative?

-The answer, according to a recent story in The Wall Street Journal by Sumathi Reddy, is because people with diminished lung capacity say playing harmonica helps them breathe easier, both literally and figuratively.
+The answer, according to a story in The Wall Street Journal by Sumathi Reddy, is because people with diminished lung capacity say playing harmonica helps them breathe easier, both literally and figuratively.

 At the University of Michigan’s Pulmonary Rehabilitation Program, writes Reddy, the harp blowers who vouch for the benefits of their weekly lessons/jam sessions include: